 One of the benefits of using Azure for application testing and deployment is that you can quickly get environments created.
 You don’t have to worry about requisitioning, acquiring, and “racking and stacking” your own on-premises hardware.

-We don’t penetration test your application for you, but we do understand that you will want and need to perform testing on your own applications.
+We don’t perform penetration testing of your application for you, but we do understand that you want and need to perform testing on your own applications.
 That’s a good thing, because when you enhance the security of your applications you help make the entire Azure ecosystem more secure.

 As of June 15, 2017, Microsoft no longer requires pre-approval to conduct a penetration test against Azure resources.
-Customers who wish to formally document upcoming penetration testing engagements against Microsoft Azure are encouraged to fill out the Azure Service Penetration Testing Notification form.
 This process is only related to Microsoft Azure, and not applicable to any other Microsoft Cloud Service.

 While notifying Microsoft of pen testing activities is no longer required customers must still comply with the Microsoft Cloud Unified Penetration Testing Rules of Engagement.